Last Updated on March 24, 2021 by Gaia Zol

-Research presented in Bari two weeks ago shows that Italy’s cancer survival rates for certain types of cancer are better than in the rest of Europe.
+Research presented in Bari two weeks ago shows that Italy’s cancer survival rates are better than in the rest of Europe.
+At least for some types of cancer.

-The study, entitled State of Health in the EU: Italy Country Profile, was published by the European Commission, and conducted in association with the Organization for Economic Co-operation and Development (OECD).
+An European study stated Italy has higher cancer survival rates.
+The study is the State of Health in the EU: Italy Country Profile.
+The European Commission published it thanks to the collaboration with the Organization for Economic Co-operation and Development (OECD).
+These are the numbers:

-At the heart of these positive outcomes, the study continues, are “solid public health policies implemented in the country about a decade ago.”
+Why are the numbers so good?
+As the study reports, “solid public health policies implemented in the country about a decade ago.”

-Indeed, five-year cancer survival rates recorded in Italy are higher than in other European countries, which means the national public healthcare system is able to provide effective and timely treatments to patients.
+Indeed, five-year cancer survival rates recorded in Italy are the highest in Europe.
+Hence, the national public healthcare system is able to provide effective and timely treatments to patients.

 The study also emphasized Italians fare overall better than the rest of Europeans when it comes to other serious health problems, including ischemic heart disease, suicide, accidental deaths and alcohol-related diseases.